This mango chutney recipe can be processed in a water bath canner for a shelf stable pantry item or be savored fresh.

 Sweet and savory mango chutney recipe

-To preserve the chutney so it will last all year, you’ll need to process it in a water bath canner.
+To preserve this mango chutney recipe so it will last all year, you’ll need to process it in a water bath canner to make it shelf stable.
+Here are some basic instructions for water bath canning and here is a look at basic canning equipment.

 ★ Did you make this mango chutney recipe?
 Don’t forget to give it a star rating below!